 Charlotte McShane will make her 8th consecutive WTS Grand Final appearance, after taking home 19th on the Gold Coast in 2018.
 While Natalie van Coevorden will be looking to improve upon her 17th place finish from 2018.

 While Katie Zaferes (USA) is nearly certain to take the overall WTS title provided it all goes her way, the World Championship title is still up for grabs with the Elite Women’s field bursting with elite talent.
 Great Britain’s mainstays of Georgia Taylor-Brown, Jessica Learmonth, Non Stanford and Vicky Holland will all take to the starting line come Saturday.
 They’ll be joined by Zaferes, and her teammates Taylor Spivey and Summer Rappaport, as well as Canada’s Joanna Brown and France’s Cassandre Beaugrand, setting up a showdown of epic proportions for one of the biggest races on the 2019 calendar.

 Queensland’s Matt Hauser will have his sights set on an U23 World Championship title to add to his 2017 Junior title this weekend in Lausanne, after a potent season on both the World Cup and World Triathlon Series circuits.

 Claiming wins at the Nur-Sultan and Chengdu World Cups alongside a Top 10 finish at Montreal WTS, Hauser has shown he has got what it takes to tough it out with some of the best.
-However, he will need to overcome challenging competition in New Zealand’s Tayler Reid and the USA’s Taylor Knibb if he wants to take line honours on Friday.
+However, he will need to overcome challenging competition in New Zealand’s Tayler Reid and Canadian Brock Hoel who will wear the #1 if he wants to take line honours on Friday.